anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.1"></a>
 ## 8.1 Introduction
 The [Reference Model Chapter 3](./chapter03.md) focuses on cloud infrastructure abstractions.
-While these are generic abstractions they and the associated capabilities of the cloud infrastructure are specified for data centres, central office and colocation centers.
+While these are generic abstractions they and the associated capabilities of the cloud infrastructure are specified for data centres, central office and colocation centres.
 The environmental conditions, facility and other constraints, and the variability of deployments on the edge are significantly different and, thus, require separate consideration.

 It is unrealistic to expect that a private cloud can cost effectively meet the need of all loads, including peak loads and disaster recovery.
 It is for that reason that enterprises will implement a hybrid cloud.
 In a hybrid cloud deployment, at least two or more distinct cloud infrastructures are inter-connected together.
 In a multi-cloud the distinct cloud infrastructures of the hybrid cloud may be implemented using one or more technologies.
 The hybrid multi-cloud infrastructure has differences requiring different abstractions.
 These hybrid multi-clouds can be considered to be federated.